winglang/workshop-react/06-wrap.md

    BROWSER=none wing run backend/main.w
    ```

+5. Commit all your changes into a new branch and create a pull request in Github, wing.cloud will create a preview env for it.
+6. If all checks out ok, and you are satisfied with the result, merge the branch into `main`, wing.cloud will generate a new version of your app.

+🚀 Congratulations, you now have a running React + Wing website on Wing Cloud! 🚀

-5. Compile it to Terraform for AWS and apply it (requires Terraform CLI with configured AWS credentials):
+7. Compile it to Terraform for AWS and apply it (requires Terraform CLI with configured AWS credentials):
    ```
    wing compile -t tf-aws backend/main.w cd backend/target/main.tfaws